WendyFell/cse210-02/README.md

 display_card(self):
     return

-guess(self):
+guess=
-    takes input of higher or lower
+    gets an input of higher or lower

 evaluate_guess(self):
-    if guessed correct points added
+    looks at display_card before and after guess if guess is correct points added
     else points deducted
     return score